Ebooks

 Reading and downloading ebooks

 Our ebooks are on a variety of online platforms and each of these offers different options for viewing and downloading.
-Below are tips on using the main ebook platforms you're likely to see.
-For other platforms, check the on-screen help guides.
+Below you will find general information about reading and downloading.
+Below we have individual sections covering the main ebook platforms you're likely to see.
+The vast majority of ebook platforms will offer on-screen help guides.

-In order to download ebooks on the ProQuest Ebook Central and EBSCO eBooks platforms you will need to have the Adobe Digital Editions programme on your laptop or computer.
+In order to download ebooks on the ProQuest Ebook Central, EBSCO eBooks and Askews & Holts VLeBook platforms you will need to have the Adobe Digital Editions programme on your laptop or computer.
 You can download Adobe Digital Editions here.
-IT Services have installed Adobe Digital Editions as an App on Brookes networked computers.
+IT Services have installed Adobe Digital Editions (ADE) as an App on Brookes networked computers.
 If you are using one of these PCs, you should launch Adobe Digital Editions first (from the "AppsAnywhere" page) and then go to the ebook.
 Brookes staff may need to request the programme from IT Services if they want it installed on their office PC.
+An app version is available for iOS and Android devices.
+The guide How to set ADE to open ebooks automatically has instructions for Windows and Mac users.

 ProQuest Ebook Central platform